 This is a lightweight and soft tartan shirt that can be dressed up or dressed down depending on what look you are going for!
 (I will be 100% honest, it took about a year and a half for me to actually get this shirt because I couldn’t find it at regular J Crew and it took forever to come in stock on the Factory site.
 It was backordered for a month before it shipped, if that indicates the level of popularity….)
 Even though I am kind of a freezy pants all of the time, I find theatres can be rather warm- this shirt cuts the breezes while still letting you breathe.

 **It also works well for holiday parties- you can dress to the season without being too formal if you aren’t sure of the dress code!

 This is a very recent purchase, and I could not love it more.
 It is a gorgeous floral jacquard flared party skirt that is perfect for any holiday party that you might attend, but also for events like the ballet and the theatre throughout the year.
 Hitting straight at knee level, it’s a comfortable skirt that holds its shape well.
 The pockets are spacious and fit my phone without showing it (a “problem” that a lot of women seem to ignore when it comes to pockets in skirts and dresses…).
 It is a more expensive piece at $89.90 CAD but is certainly an investment piece, and one that you may be able to catch on sale if you keep an eye on the site/stores.

 The finishing touch of course was my longer strand of pearls and my Marks and Spencer heels!
+(I’m also looking for a pair of velvet shoes for evenings out and holiday parties- please let me know in the comments if you have some to recommend.)
 A very kind woman who was also attending the premiere complimented me on my shirt and my outfit as a whole, which was a lovely personal highlight of the evening.